markcmurphy/devdocs-portal/02-headless-catalog.md

 X-Auth-Token: {{ACCESS_TOKEN}}
 ```

-Using the [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing), you can control the pricing displayed for a particular channel or a customer group on your storefront.

 **Override pricing using the Pricing API**

+**Overview Pricing** is the mode of pricing used on the storefront to generate a starting price of an item before a shopper applies any customization to it.

+The [Pricing API]([Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) allows you to fetch **Overview Pricing** for a product and its selections or variants based on the shopper’s currency, customer group, and the channel they are shopping from.

-The [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) lets you override product pricing for a specific channel or customer group.
-To override the price for each of the sellable items on the page, supply their product IDs (required) and variant IDs (optional) in a `POST` request to `/v3/pricing/products`.
+Using the [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing), you can calculate the pricing displayed for a particular channel or a customer group on your storefront.

+To calculate the price for each of the sellable items on the page, supply their product IDs (required) and variant IDs (optional) in a `POST` request to `/v3/pricing/products`.

-The following example shows how use the Pricing API to assign customer group pricing.
+The following example shows how to call the Pricing API.

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/pricing/products